The Fly Bench LogoThe Fly Bench Logo

 Overview

 This Charlie Craven demonstration of Bob Chicone's pattern from Charlie's Fly Box showcases an advanced saltwater pattern designed to imitate one of the most prized prey items for permit.
 Mantis shrimp are powerful crustaceans that permit actively hunt in sand and rubble bottoms.
 The magnum size of this pattern addresses situations where larger presentations trigger more aggressive takes.
-The combination of arctic fox and multiple rubber leg materials creates incredible movement in the water, while the dazzle brass eyes provide the necessary weight to sink into the strike zone.
+The combination of arctic fox and multiple rubber leg materials creates remarkable movement in the water, while the dazzle brass eyes provide the necessary weight to sink into the strike zone.
 The mono crab eyes at the rear accurately replicate the prominent eyestalks of the natural.

 Materials